s3rvac/retdec-sh/README.md

 Contributions
 -------------

-Contributions are welcomed as a pull request.
-Do not forget to add yourself to the `AUTHORS.md` file when you have contributed something!
+Contributions are welcomed as pull requests.

 Bug Reporting
 -------------